Student Research & Presentations

 - Caitlin Baran ('08, Biochemistry).
 Poster presentation, "Regulation of neuronal excitability and NOS expression in the guinea pig intrinsic cardiac plexus by chronic cardiac stressors".
 Caitlin received a competitive travel award from the Faculty for Undergraduate Neuroscience to support her attendance at the meeting.
 Fall 2008.

-- Noah Mishkin.
+Noah Mishkin.
+Oral Presentation.
 "Analysis of nNOS expression in the cardiac ganglia of guinea pigs with chronic heart disease."
+NCUR, University of Wisconsin-La Crosse.
+April 2009

 Experimental Biology meeting in San Diego, CA. April 2008.